Becoming a Grant Writer

 Julia-Grace produced a fantastic funding strategy deliverable for her second client as well which helped land her a giant contract.
 While still working her journalism job, she developed a funding strategy for an out of state nonprofit.
 At the close of the project, the organization decided to hire her on to do all the work outlined in the funding strategy.
 Julia-Grace was offered a year-long, $22,000 contract!

 Throughout the process, Julia-Grace battled imposter syndrome.
-The number one thing that helped her was knowing that the unicorns in the Grant Writing Unicorn Collective were supporting her.
+The number one thing that helped her was knowing that the unicorns in the Global Grant Writers Collective were supporting her.
 She knew that if she couldn’t figure something out on her own, she could find the answer within the community.

 Landing a Full-Time Grant Writing Job